DrMegavolt/chatgpt-servicetitan-api-assistant/README.md

 # ChatGPT ServiceTitan API Assistant

 This is a simple chrome extension to demo ChatGPT assistant for not so documented ServiceTitan API.
-Extension was 80% done by ChatGPT4, I'm just asking it questions and copy pasting the answers :)

 ## Installation